 #9 Use Natural Household Cleaners

-Opt for naturally household cleaners made from ingredients like baking soda, vinegar, lemon juice, castile soap, etc.
+Opt for natural household cleaners made from ingredients like baking soda, vinegar, lemon juice, castile soap, etc.

 #10 Get Outside & Get Dirty

 There are tremendous benefits to spending time outdoors in the dirt for your microbiome!
-Being in contact with the earth exposes your immune system to trillions of microorganisms that exist in the ground and on plants.
-Studies have found that exposure to soil bacteria can improve quality of life by increasing feelings of happiness, vitality and improve cognitive function.
+Being in contact with the earth exposes your immune system to trillions of microorganisms that exist in the ground and in plants.
+Studies have found that exposure to soil bacteria can improve quality of life by increasing feelings of happiness, and vitality and improving cognitive function.
 (41, 45)

 One study found that certain kinds of soil bacteria help to activate groups of neurons in the brain responsible for producing serotonin, aka the “happy hormone”.(42)